 Smallpox, Diphtheria, Tetanus, and pertussis are the late 1940s recommended vaccines.

 Every summer parents are so scared because of the polio epidemic.
 They try to keep their children away from the swimming pool.
 Send them to stay with relatives in their country.
 Pray for understanding about the spread of polio.
 In 1955 the polio vaccine was licensed by the Jonas Salk.
 He becomes the overnight hero.

 Smallpox, Diphtheria, Tetanus, Pertussis, and Polio are the 1950 invented Vaccines.

 Mumps, Measles, and rubella vaccines are invented in 1960

 1967 measles vaccines are available to protect against mumps.
-Rubella vaccines are available in 1969 and the combination of these three vaccines is available called MMR vaccine in 1971.
+The rubella vaccine was available in 1969 and a combination of these three vaccines was available in 1971 under the name MMR vaccine.

 From 1985 to 1989 the Hepatitis B vaccine was invented and schedule.
 In 1989 the vaccine schedule is published again.

-This Hepatitis B vaccine is mostely recommended to those infants. whose mother was Hepatitis B positive, Homosexual men, Intravenous drug users and people with multiple sex partners?
-Hepatitis B disease was virtually eliminated in the united state under the age of 18.
+For Infants, hepatitis B vaccines are mostly recommended. whose mother was Hepatitis B positive, Homosexual men, Intravenous drug users, and people with multiple sex partners?
+Hepatitis B was virtually eradicated in the United States under the age of 18.

 Some Schedule updated vaccine from 1995 to 2010